 Cannabis impacts people’s lives in profound ways.
 For many, their personal cannabis success stories lead to passionate careers in the cannabis industry.

-In this episode of Cultivate, Genifer Murray spoke with husband and wife, Gary and Kristina Etter, and Tatum Robson from PureKind Botanicals about the role of cannabis played in their lives, not only as a stepping stone to a new career but a resolution to a health crisis.
-Murray discusses their inspirational journeys to cannabis success.
+In this episode of Cultivate, Genifer Murray spoke with husband and wife, Gary and Kristina Etter, and Tatum Robson from PureKind Botanicals about the role cannabis played in their lives, not only as a stepping stone to a new career but a resolution to a health crisis.
+Murray discusses their inspirational journeys to these cannabis success stories.

 The Vicious Cycle of the Prescription Drug Dogma

 The over-prescribing of drugs for chronic pain and mental health issues threatens patients’ physical wellness and quality of life.
 Opioid-based pharmaceuticals, in particular, create a vicious cycle of ‘pain management’, creating dependency and perception there is no solution, only long-term management.

 The real-life consequences are tragic and massive.
 A report undertaken by the US Centers for Disease Control and Prevention shows opioid overdoses (from prescribed and illicit sources) increased by 30% in 14 months between 2016 and 2017, with 64,000 deaths by opioid-related overdoses in 2016 and more than 72,000 in 2017.

 To the Etters, these statistics hit close to home.
 Kristina and Gary share their cannabis success stories to bring the individual to the forefront and to help others grasp the destructive forces of the vicious cycle of prescription drug dogma and how to beat it.